Skip to main content

 public key infrastructures can suffer three kinds of failures:

-3. inappropriate signing of a certificate from an unauthorized
+3. inappropriate/unauthorized signing of a certificate or artifact

 A PKI which discloses one or more private certification authority